Jonestown: Former site

-Now deserted, the compound at Jonestown was first tended by the Guyanese government following the deaths.
+Now deserted, the compound at Jonestown was initially tended by the Guyanese government following the deaths.
 The government then allowed its re-occupation by Hmong refugees from Laos for a few years in the early 1980s.
-The buildings and grounds were looted by local Guyanese people, but were not taken over because of their association with the mass killing.
+The buildings and grounds were looted by local Guyanese but were not taken over because of their association with the mass killing.
 The buildings were mostly destroyed by a fire in the mid-1980s, after which the ruins were left to decay and be reclaimed by the jungle.

-During a visit to tape a segment for the ABC news show 20/20 in 1998, Jim Jones Jr, the adopted son of the cult leader, discovered the rusting remains of an oil drum near the former entrance to the pavilion.
-Jones recognized the drum, originally adapted for use during meal times, as the drum used for drink mixtures during the White Night exercises, and which he believed was used to hold the beverage mix of poison and grape-flavored punch during the events of 18 November 1978.
+During a visit to tape a segment for the ABC news show 20/20 in 1998, Jim Jones Jr. discovered the rusting remains of an oil drum near the former entrance to the pavilion.
+Jones recognized the drum, originally adapted for use during meal times, as the drum used for drink mixtures during the White Night exercises, and which he believed was used to hold the beverage mix of poison and grape-flavored punch during the massacre.

 In 2003, with the help of Gerry Gouveia, a pilot involved with the Jonestown cleanup, a television crew recording a special for the 25th anniversary of the event returned to the site to uncover any remaining artifacts.
 Although the site was covered with dense vegetation, the team uncovered a standing cassava mill (possibly the largest remaining structure), the remains of a tractor (speculated to be the same tractor used by the airstrip shooters), a generator, a filing cabinet, a truck near the site of Jones' house, a fuel pump, and other smaller miscellaneous items.
 Gouveia also led the team to the former site of the pavilion, where they found the remains of a steel drum, an organ, and a bed of daisies growing where the bodies once lay.

+In December 2024, it was announced that there were plans to open the old site as a tourist attraction, with the first tourists scheduled to arrive in January 2025, paying $650 per person.
+The scheme is supported by the Guyanese government.
+The move to open the Jonestown site for tourism was opposed by several Guyanese figures, including University of Guyana lecturer Neville Bissember and former spokesperson of the Government of Guyana during the Jonestown massacre Kit Nascimento.